Avanipopat/Task-5-/README.md

-Task Provider: The Sparks Foundation (Machine Leaning Intern - Task 2)
+Task Provider: The Sparks Foundation
 # Task-5- Performe - To explore Business Analytics

 Problem statement: You are the business owner of the retail firm and want to see how your company is performing.